Alorel/node-cors-server/README.md

-A CORS proxy ready to be deployed to Redhat Cloud, Heroku or whatever it is you use.
+A CORS proxy server ready to be deployed to Redhat Cloud, Heroku or whatever it is you use.

 Built with Node 7, might work with older versions.